Udzu/pudzu/README.md

 ## Installation

 The stable modules can be installed using `pip` as described in the [pudzu-packages](https://github.com/Udzu/pudzu-packages) repository.
-Experimental (WIP) models can be installed using `pip install pudzu` (for the latest release) or by directly running `python setup.py install`.
+Experimental (WIP) models can be installed using `pip install pudzu` (for the latest release) or by directly running `pip install .`.

 ## Stable modules
 - [pudzu-utils](https://github.com/Udzu/pudzu-packages/tree/master/pudzu-utils) - various utility functions and data structures.